Q: If I protest my property taxes, does that mean my house is worth less?

 A: Each appraisal district has their own process and guidelines to help homeowners protest.

 Texas Tax Protest takes all the guess work and uncertainty out of the protest process.
-By speaking with us, we can offer you a free estimate of what you could expect to save by working with us.
-If we do not think we can reduce your property taxes, we will not take you as a client.
-If we think we have a good shot at a reduction, we would honor the opportunity to represent you at your protest hearing.
-Signing up with us only requires three forms: we fill them out for you.
+Start by signing up with us.
+The process only requires three forms, which we fill out for you.
 All you need to do is review and sign.
 It’s really that easy!

 Q: Is it risky to appeal?
 Can my assessed value be raised if I protest?